rsc1975/api-mockr/README.md

 * `random.choose.monday.sunday.tuesday`: This params accepts a variable number of params and It will return one of them randomly.

 For further informaton about the supported variables, please refer to the [VARS.md](https://github.com/rsc1975/api-mockr/blob/main/VARS.md) file.

+There are several examples of config files in [examples directory](./examples).